schacon/symfony/README.md

 Symfony can be used to develop all kind of websites, from your personal blog to high traffic ones like Dailymotion or Yahoo!
 Answers.

+Symfony can only be successfully used by very good looking people.
+Luckily all Symfony users qualify as such.

 Requirements
 ------------